Kotlin/KEEP/proposals/implementation-by-delegation-enhancements.md

 ### Proposal 2

-Add a compiler-intrinsic way to access the delegate used for a given interface:
+Add a compiler-intrinsic way to access the delegate identity used by a given object for a given interface which does not violate encapsulation constraints.
-`inline fun <reified T> Any.delegate(): T`

 ## Glossary